 RCEN 2014 AGM

-We are looking for member organizations which are interested in collaborating, networking and sharing resources with others at a national level.
-If your environmental non-government organization wishes to apply for membership as a voting member, it should complete the Membership Form (http://bit.ly/1d2SjRh).
+A motion was passed at the meeting to extend the membership of existing members until the end of June 2014.
+RCEN is looking for renewals from existing members as well as memberships from other organizations which are interested in collaborating, networking and sharing resources with others at a national level.
+The membership cost is very nominal - $15 / year for organizations that are affiliates of provincial environmental networks and $35 for other non-environmental organizations.
+If your environmental non-government organization wishes to apply for membership as a voting member, it should complete the Membership Form (http://bit.ly/1d2SjRh ).
 Individuals can also join as non-voting members through completion of the same Membership Form.
-Please contact myself (firstname.lastname@example.org) or the RCEN Secretary, John Coombs (email@example.com) if you have any questions concerning participation in RCEN.

 What do Canadians think?: The final report on Rio+20 National Civil Society Consultations

 Beginning in May 2011 and running through November, 11 dialogues took place across the country in the following cities: Calgary, Toronto, Vancouver, Montreal, Winnipeg, Saskatoon, Halifax, Quebec, Fredericton, St. John’s, and Ottawa, and intended to brief Canadians on Rio+20, its themes, its goals, as well as to gather public opinion and make recommendations on behalf of Canadians and civil society.
 Read more

 Public Appeal: Call for Action and Contributions

 The Canadian Environmental Network (RCEN) needs your support to continue providing a voice to 640 community organizations that conserve and enhance our country’s natural environment.
 Please consider making a secure online contribution and appealing for the restoration of our 34-year financing arrangement with Environment Canada (click here)

 RCEN Living History Series Vol. 8